 That’s easier said than done.

-What TDEE does is help you to gradually eat less to get to a calorie deficit and boost fat loss.
+What TDEE does is provide you with a calorie goal to help you to gradually eat less to get to a calorie deficit and boost fat loss.
 But you’re also less likely to push it too far where you impact the muscle gain.

 3. Weight Loss

-If you want to lose weight, then you have to focus on your macros, the quality of the food you eat, and the number of calories you consume.
+If you want to lose weight, then you have to focus on tracking macros, the quality of the food you eat, and the amount of calories you consume.

 “While the majority of food and training plans work by cutting calories overall, an approach that many neglect is counting the macros that form the calories themselves.
 It’s a key part of nutrition and weight management that is often overlooked.” – Edward Cooper, Editor at Menshealth.com.

-TDEE can tell you what calorie intake your body needs to maintain your current weight.
-With that starting value, you can then either maintain the same activity levels and eat fewer calories or eat the same and introduce some cardio and strength training.
+TDEE can tell you what calorie intake your body needs to maintain your current weight or even help you with weight loss.
+With that starting value, you can then either maintain the same physical activity level and eat fewer calories or eat the same and introduce some cardio and strength training.

 Ultimately, that approach will lead to a loss in body fat.